 A Brief History of English

-The English language dates back to the fifth century, when Germanic tribes invaded Britain and their languages combined to form Old English.
+Historical linguists date the English language back to the fifth century, when Germanic tribes (speaking Proto-Germanic) invaded Britain.
+The languages of these groups influenced each other, forming Old English.
 The earliest form of English looks very different from our modern form, but the two share a number of words and roots of words.
-In 1066, the Normans conquered England and brought with them a form of French.
-Many French words, along with some Latin, were mixed in with Old English, and Middle English was born.
-With the advent of printing in the 16th century, English became standardized.
-The Industrial Revolution created a need for more words, and British colonization led to the adoption of many foreign words.
-These factors converged to create Modern English, as we know it today.
+In 1066, the Normans — a group from the area now known as France — conquered England and brought with them a form of French.
+Many French words, along with some Latin, were mixed in with Old English, and these eventually changed the language so much that Middle English was born.

 Which Countries Speak English?

-According to the British government, the countries with a majority of native English speakers are as follows: Antigua and Barbuda, Australia, the Bahamas, Barbados, Belize, Canada, Dominica, Grenada, Guyana, Ireland, Jamaica, New Zealand, Saint Kitts and Nevins, Saint Lucia, Saint Vincent and the Grenadines, Trinidad and Tobago, United Kingdom, and United States of America.
+According to the British government, the countries with a majority of native English speakers are as follows: Antigua and Barbuda, Australia, the Bahamas, Barbados, Belize, Canada, Dominica, Grenada, Guyana, Ireland, Jamaica, New Zealand, Saint Kitts and Nevis, Saint Lucia, Saint Vincent and the Grenadines, Trinidad and Tobago, the United Kingdom and the United States of America.

 How Many People In The World Speak English?

-Out of the world’s approximately 7.5 billion inhabitants, 1.5 billion speak English — that’s 20% of the Earth’s population.
-However, most of those people aren’t native English speakers.
+Out of the world’s approximately 7.8 billion inhabitants, 1.35 billion speak English.
+The majority aren’t native English speakers, however.
 About 360 million people speak English as their first language.
+The most common first language is Chinese, followed distantly by Spanish and then, in third, comes English.
 In addition to being widely spoken, English is by far the most commonly studied foreign language in the world, followed by French at a distant second.

 How Many People Speak English In The Americas?

-Estimates vary of how many North, Central and South Americans speak English as their native language, but it is likely somewhere around 250 million.
-The majority of those native English speakers live in the U.S. — about 231 million of them.
-Another 19 million native English speakers reside in Canada.
-Although a number of countries in the Caribbean have English as an official language, it’s primarily a remnant of colonialism and the majority of the population does not speak standard English.
-About 800,000 people in South America speak English natively.
+English is spread out throughout the Americas, making it hard to tabulate exactly, but it is likely somewhere around 350 million.
+The majority of those native English speakers live in the United States — about 297.4 million of them.
+Another 30 million native English speakers reside in Canada.
+Although a number of countries in the Caribbean have English listed as an official language, it’s largely a remnant of colonialism and the majority of the population does not speak standard English.

 How Many People Speak English In Europe?